 - Use standard categories: Classify the importance of your resources by tagging them as Essential, Recommended, or Further reading (more on these categories below).

 - Library processing: we'll check availability of new items added to lists , purchase new items where available, discuss alternatives, or let you know of any potential access issues.
+The Library will purchase new titles on an e-first basis - subject to availability and affordability.

 - Student access: students can then access the completed list via MyLearningSpace after they've enrolled on the module.